EU – Vietnam Human Rights Dialogue

 - Express strong concern to Vietnamese officials about police abuse, emphasizing that it violates both Vietnamese and international law, that perpetrators should be punished, and that victims should receive remedy and compensation.

 - Urge the government of Vietnam to establish effective accountability mechanisms.
 For instance, Vietnam should establish an independent police complaints commission to accept complaints from the public and to provide oversight over the “internal affairs” or “professional responsibility” unit of the police.
 The commission should be a statutory body with the legal authority to bring prosecutions or impose discipline if the internal affairs or professional responsibility unit fails to do so in cases in which credible allegations have been made.

-- Amend the Criminal Procedure Code to facilitate the presence of lawyers or legal counsel immediately after arrest or detention so that:
+- Press the government to amend the Criminal Procedure Code to facilitate the presence of lawyers or legal counsel immediately after arrest or detention so that:

 - Lawyers or legal counsel only need to present their identity card and a certified copy of their license to meet their clients.

 - Lawyers or legal counsel may meet their clients in private and for as long as necessary.

 - Lawyers or legal counsel may be present at all interrogation sessions between police and detainees.